 Deloitte & Touche LLP - Retired Partner and Chief Risk Officer.
 Served as Partner, 2002 to 2015, and as Chief Risk Officer, 2012 to January 2016.
-Deloitte & Touche LLP is an industryleading audit, consulting, tax, and advisory firm.
+Deloitte & Touche is an industry-leading audit, consulting, tax, and advisory firm.

-Director of Enerpac Tool Group Corp. (formerly known as Actuant Corporation) since 2016.
+Director of Enerpac Tool Group Corp. since 2016.

-Director Cunningham brings to our Board of Directors more than 30 years of experience serving public audit clients in a broad array of industries, including manufacturing, printing, process, software, and financial services, as well as a deep understanding of the business, economic, compliance, and governmental environment in which the Company and many of the Company's major customers operate.
+Director Cunningham brings to our Board of Directors more than 30 years of experience serving public audit clients in a broad array of industries, including manufacturing, printing, process. software, and financial services, as well as a deep understanding of the business, economic, compliance, and governmental environment in which the Company and many of the Company's major customers operate.
 Director Cunningham applies his strong expertise in financial reporting, internal controls, and audit functions to his responsibilities as WEC Energy Group's Audit and Oversight Committee Chair.
-This experience, also contributes great value to the Board as it fulfills its responsibility for oversight of the Company's accurate preparation of financial statements and disclosures, and compliance with legal and regulatory requirements.
-Having served as chief risk officer at Deloitte & Touche LLP, he gained insights into the complexities of risk management, through which he applies his expertise in assessing the effectiveness of the Company's practices and policies to mitigate enterprisewide risks.
-Director Cunningham's multi-national experience brings the added diversity of a global perspective to the Board as it evaluates its strategic objectives, while his past service on the Boards of several major Milwaukee-area not-for-profit organizations equips him to contribute thoughtful insights on issues impacting the city's culture, workforce, and economic vitality.
+This experience also contributes great value to the Board as it fulfills its responsibility for oversight of the Company's accurate preparation of financial statements and disclosures, and compliance with legal and regulatory requirements.
+Having served as chief risk officer at Deloitte & Touche, Director Cunningham gained insights into the complexities of risk management, through which he applies his expertise in assessing the effectiveness of the Company's practices and policies to mitigate enterprise-wide risks.
+Director Cunningham's multi-national experience brings the added diversity of a global perspective to the Board as it evaluates its strategic objectives, while his service to several major Milwaukee-area not-for-profit organizations equips him to contribute thoughtful insights on issues impacting the city's culture, workforce, and economic vitality.